miragejs/ember-cli-mirage/docs/v0.2.x/factories.md

 ## Factories and relationships

 When building objects using factories, you may want to create related objects automatically.
-To build related objects, you can use `association` helper.
+To build related objects for `belongsTo` relationships, you can use `association` helper.

 Start with defining relationships in your models so that they can be introspected for the details like relationship name: